Find a community that's just right for you!

 A student who resides in a Living Learning Community (LLC), formally known as Special Living Options (SLOs), has the opportunity to live and learn with classmates who share similar interests but bring many different personalities and traits to the environment.
 The student will live with other members of the LLC in a close-knit community (or "house") located in University housing.
 LLC members will have the opportunity to participate in field trips, group dinners, and other social and educational activities.
 Students build strong relationships with fellow residents—and with the faculty and staff members affiliated with LLC.
 In Penn State's LLCs, learning isn't just encouraged—it's celebrated!

 Not in a LLC?
 Some LCCs allow residential students who live in another building/housing area to participate in activities.
-For more information, contact the Office of Residence Life.
+Contact the Office of Residence Life for more information

 Location: West Housing Area